morganschuler/hotel/lib/design-activity.md

 I think IMP is less tightly coupled.
 It does not directly depend on other classes as does IMP A to find the total price.

 My code: In my original code, my classes are very strongly coupled, and they call upon eachother across classes.
 To improve my design while refactoring, I would like to ensure that the classes only have single responsibility.
+With my refactors the only dependency is between the Reservation and DateRange classes to determine the number of nights which I think makes sense in this usage.